CenturyLinkCloud/APIDocs/Authentication/api-v20-authentication-overview.md

 ### Summary

 Authentication to the API v2 is done with the same credentials used to access the CenturyLink Cloud Control Portal.
-The username and password are provided to the API and in return, the user gets back credentials object that contains a valid bearer token.
+The username and password are provided to the API and in return, the user gets back a credentials object that contains a valid bearer token.
 This token -- which can be reused for up to 2 weeks -- must be provided on each subsequent API request.

 ### Walkthrough